OgeneDigital/training-notes/2017-11-15/readme.md

 # More JS

-## Imperative vs. Declaritive
+## Imperative vs. Declarative

-Last time we finished the session by making a distance calculator in vanilla JavaScript.
+In the last session we finished by making a distance calculator in vanilla JavaScript.
 We found that it was pretty easy to repeat ourselves.
 For example, when doing the initial render of the list, we wrote code to create a `li` element, fill it with content and add it to the list.
 We also wrote code to tot up the distances.
 The problem came when we added a form to let a user add another trip.
 All that code was needed again for this feature.

 For the `li` appending feature, we wrote a helper function that added the element to the `ul`.
 As each individual route didn't need to know about the previous data, we could do that.